 The result of our campaign was 300 applications, an exciting pitching competition, onboarding 40 of the club’s employees and creating organizational capacity for internal innovation.
 This enabled us to move to the next phase: hosting the Werder Lab pitching competition and ultimately, pairing Werder Bremen’s management with prospects from the industry.

-betahausX collaborated closely with a world-famous football club from Germany to discover technological solutions for its challenges and prepare the organization for the onboarding process.
+betahausX collaborated closely with a world-famous football club from Germany to discover technological solutions for its challenges and prepare the organization for the technology onboarding process.
 In this experience we utilized our vast international network and combed through hundreds of companies to arrive at a list of 100 potentials.
-Following group discussions, an ideation process, business to business meetings and an exciting pitching competition, we can say that Werder Bremen is on its way to implement high tech solutions that will give it the desired edge in the dynamic world of German football.
+Following group discussions, an ideation process, business to business meetings and an exciting hybrid pitching competition, we can say that Werder Bremen is on its way to implement high tech solutions that will give it the desired edge in the dynamic world of German football.

 You might also like...